All the blogs and articles to do with e-scooters and their impact on mobility on the eCabs website will fall under this tag.

 If you have no choice but to travel by air, it’s important to consider the environmental impact of your flights.
 One way to do this is to choose airlines that are committed to reducing their carbon emissions.

 Many airlines now offer ‘carbon offset programmes’, where passengers can pay a fee to offset the emissions generated by their flight.
-This money is then used to fund projects that help reduce carbon emissions, such as reforestation or renewable energy projects.

-Apart from airlines, other companies offer carbon offset programmes, which help to fund projects that help reduce carbon emissions.
 These projects can include reforestation or renewable energy projects, for instance.
 This is another relatively ‘easy’ way to help mitigate the environmental impact of your travel.

 Choose sustainable accommodation